 Students enrolled in this course must have access to a personal computer or laptop and working internet service to be successful.
 You may check a laptop from Gulf Coast State College Library if you do not have access to a personal computer.
-This is an online course requiring course work to be completed in Canvas; being able to access the learning materials for this course; and for all internet communication.
+This is an online course requiring coursework to be completed in Canvas, being able to access the learning materials for this course, and for all internet communication.
+Students will be required to download the respondus browser for course testing purposes.